 What You Need to Know About Methadone Overdose

 Methadone is a prescription drug used to treat opioid addiction.
-It can be addictive, and it is possible to overdose on methadone.
-This article will discuss the signs of a methadone overdose, how to respond to an overdose, and how Zinnia Healing can help those struggling with addiction.
+While an effective medication, it can be addictive, and it is possible to overdose on methadone.
+This article will discuss the signs of a methadone overdose, how to respond to an overdose, and how Zinnia Health can help those struggling with addiction.

 Call us today at (855) 430-9439 to find out more about our inpatient and outpatient programs.